sagemath/git-developer-guide/developer/manual_git.rst

 Having set up your SSH key as described in :ref:`section-trac-ssh-key`, you have push permissions to branches of the form ``u/user/*`` where ``user`` is your trac username and ``*`` is a wildcard, that is, any valid git branch name.
-By default, do *not* have push permissions to other user's branches or the Sage master branch.
+By default, you do *not* have push permissions to other user's branches or the Sage master branch.
 To push your branch to trac use::